 Although there are no specific guidelines at this time for recommended amounts, research shows that having 4,000 mg daily of a combination of DHA, ALA (alpha-linolenic acid) and EPA (eicosapentaenoic acid) with 1,000 mg coming from DHA has shown to have the best results.

-So, hopefully you are now wondering what harmful foods are causing our genes to be damaged leading to all of these diseases.
+So, hopefully, you are now wondering what harmful foods are causing our genes to be damaged leading to all of these diseases.
 Research is finding one of the biggest culprits to be a diet high in fructose.
-Research found that people who had a high fructose diet had higher levels of insulin, triglycerides and glucose all directly linked to obesity and other related diseases.
+Research found that people who had a high-fructose diet had higher levels of insulin, triglycerides, and glucose all directly linked to obesity and other related diseases.

 Fructose in the form of high fructose corn syrup is in many of our foods due to the fact it is a cheap sweetener.
-It is in soda’s, juices, breads, packaged goods, soups, sauces, fruit and many more.
+It is in soda’s, juices, bread, packaged goods, soups, sauces, fruit and much more.
 People seem to look at carbohydrates and think they are the devil.
 It is not just about looking at the label and seeing how many grams of carbohydrates or sugar is in the package.
 You want to stop and take the time to see where the carbohydrates are from and if there is fructose in the ingredient list.

 In 2014 it was estimated that the average American consumed 27 pounds of high-fructose corn syrup.
-The numbers are sure to have went up since obesity along with many of these other diseases have continued to skyrocket.
+The numbers are sure to have gone up since obesity along with many of these other diseases has continued to skyrocket.
 It is also estimated that Americans have approximately 8 times less omega 3 fatty acids than cultures and people that are the healthiest and live the longest with the lowest rates of disease.
 Have you been an average American and now what will you do differently?

-Omega 3 is not a miracle cure for disease but the fact is for sure that food can and does act as a pharmaceutical agent to the brain.
+Omega 3 is not a miracle cure for the disease but the fact is for sure that food can and does act as a pharmaceutical agent to the brain.
 Are you choosing foods that damage the brain and lead to disease, loss of memory, poor metabolism and depression or are you choosing foods that support optimal brain function and health?